tyfeld/tyfeld/README.md

 ## Hi there 👋

-- 🌱 I’m Ye Tian , 2nd-year graduate student in Peking Univeristy, where I also received my Bachelor's degree
+- 🌱 I’m Ye Tian, an incoming Ph.D. in Peking University, advised by [Prof. Yunhai Tong](https://openreview.net/profile?id=~Yunhai_Tong1)
-- 🔭 I’m currently working on visual content generation, specifically text-to-video genertaion, controllable generation and foundamental generation backbones.
+- 🔭 I’m currently working on unified understanding and generation models, post-training for diffusion models, and unified models.
-- 💃 I was an research intern at Kling and Pixverse focusing on video generation, and I'm now a research intern at ByteDance.
+- 💪 Our team proposed [MMaDA](https://github.com/Gen-Verse/MMaDA): A series of Open-Sourced Multimodal Large Diffusion Language Models.
+- ♥️ For any academic or industry collaborations, please reach out to tyfeld@gmail.com.